-He rose to the top of the rankings in both BJJ and MMA sports, particularly grappling, where he won titles such as the World Cup (2002 and 2003) and the ADCC Championship (2007).
+He rose to the top of the BJJ and MMA sports rankings, particularly grappling, where he won titles such as the World Cup (2002 and 2003) and the ADCC Championship (2007).

-Bruno Malfacine holds a black belt in jiu-jitsu under Vinicius Amaral, who is widely regarded as the greatest rooster weight in the history of the sport.
+Bruno Malfacine holds a black belt in jiu-jitsu under Vinicius Amaral, widely regarded as an ideal rooster weight in the sport’s history.

 The World Championship (2007 / 2009 / 2010 / 2011, 2012 / 2014 / 2015 / 2016 / 2017 / 2018), IBJJF Pan Championship (2007 / 2008 / 2015 / 2017), European Open (2010), and numerous other victories are among Bruno’s most notable achievements.

 Michael Langhi holds a black belt in Brazilian Jiu-Jitsu under the legendary Rubens Charles “Cobrinha.”
 Indeed, he’s widely regarded as one of the best lightweight competitors of his generation.